 The space shuttle consisted of three major components, each of which served a specific purpose:

-Orbiter: This is the part that housed the astronauts.
+Orbiter: This is the part that houses the astronauts.
 By the looks, it resembled a white airplane.
 This is the only component that leaves the Earth’s atmosphere, as the other two are jettisoned after use.
 Interestingly, while the orbiter launches using rockets for lift-off, it returns to Earth, gliding on its way back and landing on a runway like an airplane.
 The orbiters used by NASA were Atlantis, Challenger, Columbia, Discovery, and Endeavor.

 External tank: The external tank is the big orange-colored object on the space shuttle.
 It carried tons of liquid fuel for the space orbiter’s engines.
 This huge tank would burn out in Earth’s atmosphere after detachment from the orbiter.
-Therefore, it became the only key part that was not re-usable.
+Therefore, it became the only key part that was not reusable.